- Salesforce Chat block

 With Ada Glass for Salesforce, you can provide your customers with a frictionless experience that instantly hands them off from chatbot to live agent, without any steps in between.
 The chatter will begin their conversation with the Ada bot, and if required, live agents will be invited to join the chat to support the customer - all within the same interface.

 This article has been designed to outline the experience on the Salesforce side of things once you have configured Ada Glass with your Salesforce environment.
-For detailed instructions on configuring the two, please see here: Ada Glass - Salesforce (Configuration)
+Refer to the Ada Glass for Salesforce guide for help setting up your Ada Glass for Salesforce integration.

 Chat Button ID